hanrea/UserGuideForMAC/widget/labelnmfont/en.md

 ## Description

-The UILabelBMFont subclass implements custom fonts in the touch screen.
-The UILabelBMFont subclass is a subclass of UIWidget.
+The LabelBMFont subclass implements custom fonts in the touch screen.
+The LabelBMFont subclass is a subclass of Widget.
 The widget provides methods to set font file, text content and other attributes.

 ## General Property